SansGuidon/bookmarks/README.md

 * [Digital Wallonia](https://opendata.digitalwallonia.be/) - [FR] [BE] Open Data pour la Wallonie
 * [Data.gov.be](https://data.gov.be/fr/search/datasets) - [FR] [BE] Belgian open data portal
 * [OpenRefine/OpenRefine](https://github.com/OpenRefine/OpenRefine) - OpenRefine is a free, open source power tool (by Google) for working with messy data and improving it. **See also** [http://openrefine.org/](Official site)
+* [Max Roser and Mohamed Nagdy](https://ourworldindata.org/optimism-pessimism) - (2018) Optimism & Pessimism | why people are optimistic or pessimistic about certain things and how this is influenced by human nature, the media, or social changes.

 # DevOps
 > News